Weight Loss (The Office): Plot

 The office partakes in a company-wide weight loss competition, with the prize of extra vacation days for the winning branch.
-Initially enthusiastic, the staff become over-competitive, especially Kelly Kapoor (Mindy Kaling) who stops eating and tries numerous diets, eventually passing out during one weigh-in.
-She buys what she believes is a tapeworm from Creed Bratton (Creed Bratton) as another measure, but Creed privately admits that it "wasn't a tapeworm."
-After Dwight Schrute (Rainn Wilson) abandons Phyllis Vance (Phyllis Smith) miles away from the office with no phone or money to force her to exercise, corporate responds with a memo that staff should not resort to drastic weight loss measures.
-The Scranton branch ends up losing the competition, although Stanley Hudson (Leslie David Baker) is proud of his individual results, and decides to take the vacation anyway.
+Initially enthusiastic, the staff become over-competitive, especially Kelly Kapoor who stops eating and tries numerous diets, eventually passing out during one weigh-in.
+She buys what she believes is a tapeworm from Creed Bratton as another measure, but Creed privately admits that it "wasn't a tapeworm."
+After Dwight Schrute abandons Phyllis Vance miles away from the office with no phone or money to force her to exercise, corporate responds with a memo that staff should not resort to drastic weight loss measures.
+The Scranton branch ends up losing the competition, although Stanley Hudson is proud of his individual results, and decides to take the vacation anyway.

-Pam Beesly (Jenna Fischer) begins a three-month graphic design class in New York City.
-Wanting to see her, Jim Halpert (John Krasinski) meets Pam for lunch at an interstate rest stop between Scranton and New York City.
+Pam Beesly begins a three-month graphic design class in New York City.
+While Pam is away, she is replaced by a temp worker named Ronni, who is then quickly fired by Michael Scott in favor of allowing Ryan Howard back in.
+Wanting to see Pam, Jim Halpert meets her for lunch at an interstate rest stop between Scranton and New York City.
 He proposes to her outside in the pouring rain, and she accepts ecstatically.

-Plotting his return to the company, Ryan Howard (B. J. Novak) apologizes to various people around the office for his past behavior, while keeping a list of people who wrong him to take revenge on them when he's back on top.
-Most notably, he apologizes to, and then proceeds to ask his former girlfriend Kelly Kapoor (Mindy Kaling) out, only to be rejected when she tells him that she is dating Darryl Philbin (Craig Robinson).
+Plotting his return to the company, Ryan apologizes to various people around the office for his past behavior, while keeping a list of people who wrong him to take revenge on them when he's back on top.
+Ryan adds Kevin Malone, Jim, and David Wallace to his list after all three separately reprimand him over his firing and arrest.
+Most notably, he apologizes to, and then proceeds to ask his former girlfriend Kelly Kapoor out, only to be rejected when she tells him that she is dating Darryl Philbin.

-Holly Flax (Amy Ryan) yells at Angela Martin (Angela Kinsey) for chastising Kevin Malone (Brian Baumgartner), still believing he is mentally challenged.
+Holly Flax yells at Angela Martin for chastising Kevin Malone, still believing he is mentally challenged.
 He awkwardly reveals he is "not retarded", and an embarrassed Holly apologizes and walks away.
-Holly continues to show interest in Michael Scott (Steve Carell), who now sports a goatee, until she catches him talking to a pregnant Jan Levinson (Melora Hardin).
+Holly continues to show interest in Michael, who now sports a goatee, until she catches him talking to a pregnant Jan Levinson.
 Holly then goes out on a date with Oscar's yoga instructor, and buys Counting Crows tickets as a surprise for their next date.
 When he never calls her, Michael berates the yoga instructor to Holly's pleasure, then offers to buy the tickets from her only to tear them up.

 Phyllis takes over the Party Planning Committee by blackmailing Angela with her knowledge of Angela and Dwight's secret affair.
 After Angela shoots down all of Andy's wedding ideas, she warms up to him until he tells her that he booked his a cappella band 'Here Comes Treble' to play at their wedding (he states the members are Carl One, Carl Two, Broccoli Rob, Spare Rib, Doobie, Lunchbox, Boner Champ (Andy), Pubie Lewis and the News, Hopscotch, Jingle Jangle, and Sandwich).

-Toby Flenderson (Paul Lieberstein) is briefly seen in a Costa Rican hospital due to a neck injury while zip-lining.
+Toby Flenderson is briefly seen in a Costa Rican hospital due to a neck injury while zip-lining.